glockmage/CHORD_CHART_GENERATOR/README.md

  This project is primarily for my own use.
  Eventually, I hope to port this project over to a web-based application (likely in JavaScript).
  Before that, I want to get the program functional since I am unfamiliar with JS.

+ This project is incomplete and non-functional.
+You may download/view the code but there will be absolutely nothing of interest for you to see.